majnas/Machine_Learning_With_Code/Hidden_Markov_Model/README.md

 ## Object classification using Hidden Markov Model (HMM)

+#
+TO classify images to "circle" or "square" we have used Hidden Markov Model algorithm.
+The HMM classify the an image based on observations from the image.
+We have modeled the problem as following steps.

+- Extracting features from image
+   - Convert RGB image to Gray image
+   - Finding edges in image using *Canny* edge detector.
+   - Finding countour in image
+   - Selecting n = n_observations points from all countour points almost equally spaces

+- Preprocess features
+  For each image we have n = n_observations points as (x,y), X = {(x_1, y_1), (x_2, y_2), ... ,(x_n, y_n)}. we calculate the angle for each point regarding the next point as figure 1.
+Then we calculate the angle difference for each adjecent points.

+  - Calculate angle for each point
+      ```math
+      degree = \math{atan2}(y_1 - y_0, x_1 - x_0) * 180 / \pi
+      ```
+  - Calculate angle difference for each point as observation diff_degree = degrees[i-1] - degrees[i]
+          if diff_degree < 0:
+              diff_degree += 360

+          if diff_degree > 180:
+              diff_degree -= 180

+          diff_degrees.append(diff_degree)

+- Train HMM model
+  - **Calculate Transition matrix:** The transition matrix in an HMM is a square matrix that shows the probability of transitioning from one state to another.
+In this case, the states would be "circle" and "square".
+The transition matrix would be calculated by counting the number of times a transition from one state to another occurs in the training data, and then normalizing the counts.
+Hence we don't have any transition between classes the Transitio matrix will be identity matrix.

+  - **Calculate Emision matrix:** The emission matrix in an HMM is a square matrix that shows the probability of emitting an observation from a particular state.
+In this case, the observations would be the angle differences between adjacent points in the image.
+The emission matrix would be calculated by counting the number of times each angle difference is emitted from each state in the training data, and then normalizing the counts.

+  - **Calculate prior probabilities:** The prior probabilities in an HMM are the probabilities of starting in a particular state.
+In this case, the prior probabilities would be the probabilities of starting with a circle or a square.
+The prior probabilities would be calculated by counting the number of times each state occurs in the first observation in the training data, and then normalizing the counts.

+Once the transition matrix, emission matrix, and prior probabilities have been calculated, the HMM can be used to classify new images.
+To do this, the HMM would be applied to the new image, and the state with the highest probability would be the predicted class of the image.

+#

 ### How to use
 - Before starting set values in config.yaml file
 ```yaml